This post may contain affiliate links. Please read our disclosure policy.

 What type of tomatoes work best for this recipe?

 I prefer to use diced fire-roasted canned tomatoes.
 I know that not everyone loves the taste of canned tomatoes, but I find that the canned tomatoes have that perfect texture for a good homemade salsa.
 You’re welcome to use fresh tomatoes and then grill them on your own or roast them in the oven.
-However, I find that using fresh tomatoes doesn’t yield that same taste and texture for me as the canned tomatoes, but it’s an option if you’d like to use it.
+However, I find that using fresh tomatoes doesn’t yield that same taste and texture for me as the canned tomatoes, to make it taste like store-bought salsa.

 Do you drain the canned tomatoes?

-It’s entirely up to you.
+It’s up to you.
 If you prefer a more liquidy salsa, I suggest using one can undrained and then draining the other can.
-I prefer a thicker salsa, one that won’t make my chip soggy, so I like draining both cans of tomatoes (and even the diced green chilies) before adding them to the blender.
+I prefer a thicker salsa, one that won’t make my chip soggy.
+So I drain both cans of tomatoes (and even the diced green chilies) before adding them to the blender.

 Can you use a food processor instead of a blender?